 The company has entered into interest rate swaps to fix the interest rate applicable to certain of its variable-rate debt.
 The agreements swap one-month LIBOR for fixed rates.
 The company has designated these swaps as cash flow hedges and all changes in fair value of the swaps are recognized in accumulated other comprehensive income.
-The fair value of these instruments was a liability of \$23.3 million and an asset of \$9.4 million as of December 28, 2019 and December 29, 2018, respectively.
-The change in fair value of these swap agreements in 2019 was a loss of \$24.1 million, net of taxes.
+The fair value of these instruments was a liability of \$51.1 million and a liability of \$23.3 million as of January 2, 2021 and December 28, 2019, respectively.
+The change in fair value of these swap agreements in 2020 was a loss of \$20.7 million, net of taxes.